LehlohonoloMofula/Lehlohonolo/README.md

 Lehlohonolo Mofula's web app

-<details>This Is a PWA site for Lehlohonolo Mofula, this site main purpose is for:</details>
+<p>This Is a PWA site for Lehlohonolo Mofula, this site main purpose is for:
 <ol>
 <li> Online Presence 24/7.</li>
 <li> Information Exchange.</li>